-Today we’re going to talk channels.
+Today we’re going to talk about trading channels.
 No, I’m not talking ESPN, the Shopping Channel,nor the Cartoon network for that matter.If that’s what you thought I had in mind,sorry, you’re at the wrong cable company.
 The channels that I’m referring to are just another price action tool forex traders use to identify areas on the forex chart to buy or sell.
 And just like the aforementioned channels, they’re fun to watch-That is if you get your trading decisions right.

 So what’re we going to do?As usual, we’ll start with a definition, then we look at three types of channels, and finally, VOILA, How to trade these channels.

 What Are Channels?